AMICI-dev/AMICI/documentation/MATLAB.md

 ## Model Compilation

-The model can then be compiled by calling amiwrap:
+The model can then be compiled by calling `amiwrap.m`:

     amiwrap(modelname,'example_model_syms',dir,o2flag)